hyperledger/aries-rfcs/concepts/0103-indirect-identity-control/guardianship-sample/trust-framework.md

 ### Best Practices

-* Perform a guardianship challenge whenever a guardian performs an action requiring permissions other than `school` and `necessaries`.
+* Perform a guardian challenge whenever a guardian attempts an action requiring permissions other than `school` and `necessaries`.
 * Require the disclosure of dependent photo and the comparison of the photo to the dependent, who must be physically present, for all operations using the `routine-medical-care`, `do-not-resuscitate`, `gender-identity`, and `light-travel` permissions.
 * Require a biometric match (fingerprint or iris strongly preferred, or else photo plus two related adult witnesses) for the `extended travel`, `unenroll`, `contracts`, and `marriage-family-planning` permissions to be exercised where possible.